JDLeongomez/JDL_website/content/en/shiny/PowerSimulate/index.md

 </body>
 </html>

 All applications are available on my (rather slow) [Shiny personal server](https://shiny.jdl-svr.lat/PowerSimulate/).
 However, if it runs too slow or my server doesn't work, you can always run it locally on your computer with R installed.
-Just open the link to the code on GitHub, and you'll find instructions there.
+Just open the link to the code on GitHub ([Correlation](https://github.com/JDLeongomez/PowerSimulate_corr_EN), [Independent t-test](https://github.com/JDLeongomez/PowerSimulate_ind_t_EN), [Paired t-test](https://github.com/JDLeongomez/PowerSimulate_pair_t_EN)), and you'll find instructions there.